paddytobias/research-software-management/PITCHME.md

 ---

 ## Benefits
-- Research Impact and Engagement: who are your end users?
+- Research Impact and Engagement |
+  - engaging with end users |
+  - tracking engagement |
+- Global collaborations |
+- More recognition for your work |
+- Reproducible research |

 ---